Opie Gets Laid: Background

-The film was shot at the Higgins Building in Los Angeles, in a New York City-style loft, and is partly autobiographical.
-According to writer/director James Ricardo, it was [originally] called Sunnyvale because he "didn't know what else to call it", and expanding, "Much like movie titles like Eraserhead.
+The film was shot at the Higgins Building in Los Angeles and in a New York City–style loft and is partly autobiographical.
+According to writer/director James Ricardo, it was [originally] called Sunnyvale because he "didn't know what else to call it": "Much like movie titles like Eraserhead.
 Sunnyvale is a comedic sounding title.
 It's a city that could only be in California."
 Under its new title it is distributed by Vivendi Entertainment.